- Code ARTV6059

 - Areas of interest Digital Arts, Visual Arts, Computer Science, Digital Humanities, Creative Arts

-- Show critical awareness of historical and theoretical contexts relevant to immersive virtual reality;
+- demonstrate a critical awareness of relevant historical, contemporary and theoretical contexts relevant to immersive media art.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.